ShadowTheHedgehogHacking/2P-ShdTH/README.md

 ```

 ### Extra Mods
 After you've patched your ISO with the chosen xdelta, you can make additional modifications.
-Follow the steps below to use mods such as Sonic over Yellow Android.
+Follow the steps below to use mods such as Sonic over Yellow Android

-### Extraction of Game / FST Format
+### Extraction of Game / Extracted Game Format
 1. Open Dolphin
 2. Right-click your 2P-ShdTH ISO you created in the game list
 3. Select Properties